lguy/course-microbial-genomics/README.md

 # Course in microbial evolution

 This lesson was created with [The Carpentries Workbench][workbench].
+Start there to update the course.

 To get started using this template, make sure you're logged into Github and visit https://github.com/carpentries/workbench-template-rmd/generate and follow the instructions.